Reporting delays and right-truncation of line list data

 #> (`geom_point()`).

-If we plot the difference between the date of symptom onset and reporting then the distribution is roughly lognormally distributed.
+If we plot the difference between the date of symptom onset and reporting then, as expected, the distribution is roughly lognormally distributed.

 ggplot(data = linelist) +